Gary-Burke/the-garden-gallery/README.md

 ### User Stories

-- As a potential new visitor, I would like to see a home page, that describes exactly what the event is about and what the entrance fees are.
+- As a potential new visitor, I would like to see a home page that describes exactly what the event is about and what the entrance fees are.

-- As a potential new visitor, it would be helpful if there were links with an image for guidance, to navigate to separate dedicated pages, which showcases the garden and the galley.
+- As a potential new visitor, it would be helpful if there were links with an image for guidance, to navigate to separate dedicated pages, which showcase the garden and the gallery.

 - As a garden enthusiast, I want to see a few pictures, showcasing the Garden and what to expect from attending the event.

-- As an art enthusiast, I want to see a few pictures, showcasing the Gallery with multiple artwork.
+- As an art enthusiast, I want to see a few pictures, showcasing the Gallery with multiple artworks.

 - As a customer, there should be easily accessible and visible buttons throughout the website, where I can effortlessly register for an event.

-- As a customer, I would like to see some sort of confirmation upon successful registration.
+- As a customer, I would like to see some confirmation upon successful registration.

 - As a potential visitor, there needs to be a clear and easily accessible contact section.